SteelCompendium/data-gen/Ancestries/Elf, high.md

 Llyander put a finger to their lips, silencing young Meliora.
 “It is not a thing they do.
 It is an effect in your mind.”

-“You mean they don’t even know they’re doing it?”
+“You mean they don't even know they're doing it?”
 Meliora asked.

 “Then what do they really look like?”
 Wenna asked.

 Llyander shrugged.
 “What does anyone really look like?”
-And while the other children chalked this up to their escort’s normally abstruse mode of communication, Meliora caught a glimpse of understanding somewhere in her mind.
+And while the other children chalked this up to their escort's normally abstruse mode of communication, Meliora caught a glimpse of understanding somewhere in her mind.

 The king turned back to them.
 “Should any of you seek hidden lore or deep wisdom, please allow me to serve you first.
 But you, young woman, the human child who learned our language, I name thee elf friend.
 And my naming carries power.
 You will find the learning of our lore will come more quickly to you, and all those who still revere the elves will give you safe passage in their lands.”